 5. Gambit from Marvel Comics

-Becoming a member of the X-Men gave Gambit the opportunity to redeem himself from his dark past as a thief.
-Although Gambit many times disapproves of the X-Men way of doing things, he actually integrated well into the team and even developed a romance with Rogue.
-Our hero has the ability to take resting energy in inanimate objects and turn it into kinetic energy.
-He has the ability to take resting energy in inanimate objects and turn it into kinetic energy, thus charging that object with explosive results.
-In other words, he can take literally anything and turn it into a bomb.
+Becoming a member of the X-Men allowed Gambit to redeem himself from his dark past as a thief.
+Although Gambit many times disapproves of the X-Men way of doing things, he integrated well into the team and even developed a romance with Rogue.
+Our hero can take resting energy in inanimate objects and turn it into kinetic energy.
+He can take resting energy in inanimate objects and turn it into kinetic energy, thus charging that object with explosive results.
+In other words, he can take anything and turn it into a bomb.
 Even the entire Earth if he wanted to!
 Gambit usually wears a coat, but below is always the purple shirt that matches his red-on-black eyes perfectly.

 6. Stormfront from The Boys